This Behind the Scenes article was provided to LiveScience in partnership with the National Science Foundation.

 At the Joint BioEnergy Institute (JBEI), one of three research centers set up by the Department of Energy for the research and development of biofuels, Keasling is utilizing synthetic biology techniques involving chemistry, genetic engineering and molecular biology.
 Foundational work being done at the Synthetic Biology Engineering Research Center (SynBERC), where Keasling is director, will underpin the research at JBEI.
 SynBERC is funded by the National Science Foundation.

 "For the most part, genetic engineering is done by taking components, like genes, from nature and using them," Keasling said.
 "But nature designed them for a different purpose, so the point of synthetic biology is to have well-characterized components that we can easily assemble to engineer biology and do genetic manipulation in a much easier way."
+The science

 Unlike ethanol, which is produced largely from grains, these biofuels would be developed from plant cell walls (lignocellulose), an abundant, and as yet untapped, resource.
 Energy from the sun is stored by plants in long polymers of sugar such as cellulose, hemicellulose and lignin, which make up the plant cell walls.
 Before they can be fermented into fuel, these sugars need to be broken down into simpler sugars, something that can be done using natural enzymes found in microbes.